ManoloMancelli/HadesVR_Remix/docs/Sideloader.md

 It uses HadesVR SteamVR driver to mirror-flip the video feed so that it can be viewed properly on the semi-transparent combiner in front of your eye.

 It's also fitted with my custom SteamVR core board which has built-in gyroscope.
 This let's you move your head around in virtual environment and see the movements in the physical space.

+CAD files are available on my [Patreon](https://www.patreon.com/posts/112948519/)

+You can check out the video [here](https://youtu.be/N-iY-ic1KNk)